Jul 17, 2019

 Each Prism targets a general strategy:

-There is a degree of overlapping between the Prisms.
+There is a degree of overlap between the Prisms.
 There are strong Units in Wisdom, but not as many (or as numerically strong) as in Strength.
 Agility has some Support potential, but not as much as Heart.
-As the decks grow, these characteristics tend to become even more salient.
+As the prisms expand in the future, these characteristics will become even more salient.
+Read about them here.

 What about card Elements?
 How do they impact gameplay?

 Elements are a secondary thematic layer available to players when building their decks.
-Also, Elements have a strong interaction with card mechanics such as Inspire.
-Elements can be a powerful theme to build a deck around, and will play a bigger role in SkyWeaver as the game evolves.
+Also, Elements have a strong interaction with card mechanics such as Inspire, and certain cards will allow you to draw spells or units of particular elements.
+Elements can be a powerful theme to build a deck around, and will play a bigger role in Skyweaver as the game evolves.
+Read more about Elements here.

 Can I edit my deck?
 How many different decks can I have?